modbas/mad76/doc/install/install.md

 Linux-PC Installation
 =====================

+Next to the Raspberry Pi installation, MAD76 may be further installed optionally on a Linux PC.
+The Linux PC allows for more efficient MAD76 software development and debugging.
+Furthermore, MAD76 may be run in Software-in-the-Loop (SiL) simulation mode on the Linux PC.
+MATLAB/Simulink may be applied for model-based software engineering of MAD76.
+For controlling the real MAD76 system, The MAD76 software stack may be run on a distributed ROS2 environment including the Raspberry Pi and the Linux PC.

--   Install an Ubuntu Desktop version that supports ROS2 Iron Irwini, such as Ubuntu Jammy Jellyfish 22.04
+-   Install an Ubuntu Desktop version that supports ROS2 Jazzy Jalisco, such as Ubuntu Noble Numbat 24.04
     \[[4](#ref-ubuntu-alternativedownloads)\].
-ROS2 Iron Irwini (and no
+ROS2 Jazzy Jalisco (and
-    other ROS2 version) is required, otherwise distributed computing with PC and Raspberry Pi will not work.
+    no other ROS2 version) is required, otherwise distributed computing with PC and Raspberry Pi will not work.

--   However, if you only want to run MAD76 in Software-in-the-Loop (SiL) simulation mode, you may use other ROS2 distributions and other Linux distributions.
+-   However, if you only want to run MAD76 in Software-in-the-Loop (SiL) simulation mode only, you may use other ROS2 and Linux distributions.

--   Install ROS2 Iron Irwini binary (deb) packages according to
+-   Install ROS2 Jazzy Jalisco binary (deb) packages according to
     \[[5](#ref-ros-installubuntudeb)\].
-Make sure to install
+Make sure to install the
-    `ros-dev-tools` and `ros-iron-desktop` packages.

--   Install additonal Ubuntu packages required by MAD76
+    following ROS2 packages:

-        sudo apt-get install git ros-iron-diagnostic-updater
+        sudo apt-get install ros-dev-tools ros-jazzy-desktop ros-jazzy-diagnostic-updater

 MAD76 Driving Stack
 ===================